Best Outdoor Grills 2026: Top Picks

 2 Grills Included | Park-Style Swivel | Heavy-Duty Steel | 472 Reviews | $494.99

 The Pilot Rock 2-Pack at $494.99 provides two CBP-135 grills for shared spaces, campgrounds, or large properties.
-Its EVS of 7.45 reflects the steep total price, though the per-unit cost of $247.50 is slightly below the single-unit price.
+Its Buyer-Fit Score of 7.45 reflects the steep total price, though the per-unit cost of $247.50 is slightly below the single-unit price.
 The 472-review base and 4.7-star rating match the single Pilot Rock, confirming identical build quality.
 This makes financial sense only if you need two permanent installations — otherwise the single unit is the better value.

 NutriChef Portable Charcoal: Best Budget Camping Grill